stforrester/react-hooks-component-props-mini-project/README.md

 ## Deliverables

 Have a look at the components below and draw out a component hierarchy so you can determine how to pass data down as props.
+Add your components within the components directory.

 ### Header